 Noise

-In addition to the fact that a noisy valve in liquid service will most likely suffer unacceptable rates of cavitation damage, high noise levels usually cause vibration that can damage piping, instruments and other equipment.
+In addition to the fact that a noisy valve in liquid service will most likely suffer unacceptable rates of cavitation damage, high noise levels usually cause vibration that can damage piping, instruments, and other equipment.
 Control valves in steam and gas service can generate noise levels well in excess of plant standards, even at moderate pressure drops, especially in sizes above 3 or 4 inches.
 As a result, the valve sizing and selection process must always include noise calculations.

 Installed Flow Characteristic

 In nearly all applications, a control valve should have a linear installed flow characteristic (the relationship between controller output and flow in the system).
 The control valve's inherent (published) flow characteristic interacts with the system's flow vs. pressure loss characteristic to yield the installed flow characteristic.
 If the installed characteristic deviates significantly from linear, it will be difficult or impossible to tune the loop for both accurate and stable control throughout the entire flow range.
-A computerized analysis of the installed characteristic should be part of the control valve sizing and selection process.
+A computerized analysis of the installed characteristics should be part of the control valve sizing and selection process.

 Actuator Sizing

-Sizing actuators for on-off service is fairly straight forward, requiring only that an actuator be selected with a torque output slightly higher than the seating and unseating torque of the valve.
+Sizing actuators for on-off service is fairly straightforward, requiring only that an actuator be selected with a torque output slightly higher than the seating and unseating torque of the valve.
 The situation is more complex with control valves.
-The torque output of most rotary actuators changes with the angle of opening.
+The torque output of most rotary actuator's changes with the angle of opening.
 At the same time, the valve's torque requirement depends both on the opening angle and the throttling pressure drop at that particular angle.
 To ensure adequate spare torque to guarantee smooth, accurate control, a computerized analysis is recommended.

 Selecting Control Valve Style

 The choice of control valve style (globe, ball, butterfly, etc.) is often based on tradition or plant preference.
 For example, a majority of the control valves in pulp and paper mills are usually ball or segmented ball valves.
-Petroleum refineries traditionally use a high percentage of globe valves, although the concern for fugitive emissions has caused users to look to rotary valves because it is often easier to obtain a long lasting stem seal with rotary valves.
+Petroleum refineries traditionally use a high percentage of globe valves, although the concern for fugitive emissions has caused users to look to rotary valves because it is often easier to obtain a long-lasting stem seal with rotary valves.

-Globe valves offer the widest range of options for flow characteristic, pressure, temperature, and noise and cavitation reduction.
+Globe valves offer the widest range of options for flow characteristics, pressure, temperature, and noise and cavitation reduction.
 Globe valves also tend to be the most expensive.
-Segment ball valves tend to have a higher rangeability, and size for size, nearly twice the flow capacity of globe valves, while they are typically less expensive than globe valves.
+Segment ball valves tend to have a higher rangeability and size for size, nearly twice the flow capacity of globe valves, while they are typically less expensive than globe valves.
 On the other hand, segment ball valves are limited in availability for extremes of temperature and pressure and are more prone to noise and cavitation problems than globe valves.

 High performance butterfly valves are even less expensive than ball valves, especially in larger sizes (eight inches and larger).
 They also have less rangeability than the ball valves and are more prone to cavitation.